First Steps After A PARKINSON'S DIAGNOSIS

 Look for local support groups including in person and on-line, community centers, local churches, or other health centers

-eXPLORE TREATMENT OPTIONS FOR YOUR NEEDS
+eXPLORE TREATMENT OPTIONS FOR SPECIFIC NEEDS

 -